moyaqoob/Sketch.io/CODE_OF_CONDUCT.md

 ## Why This Matters

-By adhering to this Code of Conduct, we ensure that **CoSketch** remains a safe, collaborative space for everyone.
+By adhering to this Code of Conduct, we ensure that **Sketch.io** remains a safe, collaborative space for everyone.
 Let's work together to build a better, more inclusive community!